Baptism is kind of like a wedding.

 So of course, when he rose again, you rose again.
 You were effectively born again.

 Don’t worry if you don’t get that bit right now.
 You will in time.
-Until then, just think of baptism as a way of publically declaring your decision to follow Jesus.
+Until then, just think of baptism as a way of publicly declaring your decision to follow Yeshua.

 In Bible times, if you stood up publicly and said, “Hey everyone, I’m a Christian now.”
 Then you may well lose your job, or even your life.